 Determine Your Personal Needs

 Of course, this is just one of the things you may want to think about before you take the plunge.
-With the five GPS watches we’ve reviewed, you’ll find that some fit your mountain biking needs better than others, and may be the best choice for you moving forward.
+With the five GPS watches we’ve reviewed, you’ll find that some fit your mountain biking needs better than others and may be the best choice for you moving forward.
+And if you’re still not sure that you found the right one, you can click here for more information.

 The Final Word